 Naturally, the layout of your small bathroom will be determined by its unique size and shape, but, here are some general tips and key pointers to help you get it right:

-- Can you move a pipe?
-The layout will usually be governed by the positioning of your toilet drain pipe and therefore the positioning of your toilet; it can, of course, be moved to make more room, but this will up the cost.
+- Can you move the waste pipe?
+A small bathroom design will usually be governed by the positioning of your waste pipe and therefore the positioning of your toilet; it can, of course, be moved to make more room, but this will up the cost.

-- Have the door opening out from the bathroom if possible so it does not use the internal footprint, or collide with the sink or toilet when opened.
+- Have the door opening out from the bathroom if possible so it does not use the internal footprint, or collide with sanitaryware when opened.
 Or perhaps you could fit a pocket door that slides into a wall cavity?

-- Save space to towel off or move around.
+- Save space to dry yourself or move around.
 Don't cram the space with fittings that make it impossible to use the bathroom comfortably.

 - Underfloor heating will save valuable wall space that radiators may use, but a slimline heated towel rail is a nice touch for warming and holding towels.
 If you do include a heated towel rail in your design, position it so that you can fit a cabinet to the side, or choose a short rail that you can put a cabinet above.

-- A bath-shower combo is ideal if you want a shower and a bath.
-Avoid doing away with the bath in a family bathroom, especially if it is your only decent-sized bathroom – it is a necessity for bathing children and a small bath with overhead shower can sometimes be more space-efficient than a shower alone.
+- A over-bath shower is ideal if you want a shower and a bath.
+Avoid doing away with the bath in a family bathroom, especially if it is your only decent-sized bathroom – it is a necessity for bathing children and a small bath with overhead shower can sometimes be more space-efficient than a shower.

-- Choose a wall-hung sink and toilet to create a feeling of greater space.
+- Choose a wall-hung sink and loo to create a feeling of greater space.

 - Same goes for wall-hung storage: leaving the floors as free of clutter as possible will make the space feel larger.